-Louisiana State University is not only responsible for some of the best wide receivers in the NFL today, but the Tigers sent one of the NFL’s best rookie wide receivers to the league just last season.
+Louisiana State University is not only responsible for some of the best wide receivers in the NFL today, but the Tigers sent some of the NFL's best young wideouts to the league each season.
 The evidence is everywhere, so let me lay it out for you.

 There are quite a few college football teams that claim to be 'WRU.'
 Alabama boasts a ton of talent in the NFL at the position.
 Clemson, Florida, Georgia and Ohio State hold claims as well with each having a strong presence, including some of the NFL's top pass catchers.
 Programs like Oklahoma, Miami, Tennessee, Notre Dame, Penn State, USC, Michigan, South Carolina and Florida State made cases over the years as WRU, but none of them have long-standing success.

-The Crimson Tide is represented by Julio Jones, Amari Cooper, and Calvin Ridley, but guys like Jerry Jeudy, Devonta Smith, Henry Ruggs III and Jaylen Waddle are on their way.
+The Crimson Tide is represented by Julio Jones, Amari Cooper, Calvin Ridley, Jerry Jeudy, and Henry Ruggs III, while DeVonta Smith and Jaylen Waddle are on their way.

-Dabo Swinney and the Clemson Tigers had a run of extremely talented receivers in the NFL as well, with DeAndre Hopkins, Sammy Watkins, Martavis Bryant, and Mike Williams.
-Justyn Ross, Tee Higgins, and Amari Rodgers will be great additions to an NFL roster when their time comes.
+Dabo Swinney and the Clemson Tigers had a run of extremely talented receivers in the NFL as well, with DeAndre Hopkins, Sammy Watkins, Martavis Bryant, Mike Williams, and Tee Higgins.
+Justyn Ross,, and Amari Rodgers will be great additions to an NFL roster when their time comes.

 The Ohio State Buckeyes went on a great run the last few years with Michael Thomas, Curtis Samuel, and Devin Smith.
 Plus, Ted Ginn Jr., Santonio Holmes, and Brian Hartline all played in 'The Shoe' in the past.